Understanding Urinary Tract Infection (UTI)

 Recurrent urinary tract infections may require additional diagnostic investigations to find the underlying cause.

-Prevention is an essential aspect of treating UTIs.
+Prevention is an essential aspect of treating urinary tract infection (UTI).
 Simple lifestyle changes can help reduce the risk of getting a UTI.
 These changes include:

 1.)
 Drink plenty of water to help flush bacteria out of the urinary tract.